University Athletic Association of the Philippines: La Salle–UST rivalry

 Both were known for their numerous basketball championship matches in the 1990s with UST winning four straight titles from 1993 to 1996, the last three of which were at the expense of the Green Archers at the UAAP Finals.
 In 1997, La Salle eliminated UST in the semifinals to deny the Growling Tigers of a fifth consecutive championship title.
 In 1999, La Salle defeated the Growling Tigers to win the basketball crown and achieved their own 4-peat championship streak from 1998 to 2001.
 Their basketball rivalry diminished in latter years because of UST's decline.

 It became a celebrated rivalry in women's volleyball, as the Lady Spikers and the Tigresses met three times in the championship of the Shakey's V-League tournament.
 UST won the first and La Salle winning the latter two.
-The Tigresses have won 5 championships while the Lady Spikers have 3 under their belt.
+The Tigresses have won six championships while the Lady Spikers have three under their belt.

 The women's volleyball rivalry was carried over to the UAAP.
 The DLSU Lady Spikers and the UST Tigresses met in the UAAP Finals for two consecutive seasons – Season 72 (won by UST) and Season 73 (won by La Salle).
-But, UST struggled in the succeeding seasons.
-Both schools met in the semifinals in Season 79 (won by La Salle) and Season 81 (won by UST).
-In Season 81, UST ended La Salle's decade-long streak of finals appearances (running from 2009 to 2018).
+While UST struggled in the tournament during the mid-2010s, both schools met in the semifinals in Seasons 79 and since Season 85, where La Salle won in Seasons 79, 85 and 87, and UST won in Seasons 81 and 86.
+Notably, in Season 81, UST ended La Salle's decade-long streak of finals appearances (running from 2009 to 2018).
 It was the longest in the Final Four era of UAAP volleyball.